Yoga

 Upcoming Workshops/Events

+The workshop is accessible for anyone, regardless of if you have done breath work or not.
 We will spend parts of the class lying on the floor or seated supported by cushions.
-If you need other accommodations, please communicate with the studio ahead of the workshop and we will do our best to support you!
+If you need other accommodations, please communicate with the studio team ahead of the workshop and we will do our best to support you!

 Requirements: